 Corporate credit unions have labored under a very detailed risk based capital rule (RBC) for almost eight years.
-Below is an example of the reporting required by the rule suing four different summary:
+At the end is a footnote from a corporate’s audit showing the reporting required by the rule which demonstrates four very different outcomes:

 - Leverage ratio